-Wolves 2 Rams helps FRCC students transfer to and graduate from CSU in STEM, natural resources, behavioral sciences, and biomedical sciences.
+Wolves to Rams helps FRCC students transfer to and graduate from CSU in STEM.

-We provide scholarships, stipends, workshops, mentorship, and paid research training.
-We want more FRCC students to transfer to CSU, enter scientific research, earn a bachelor’s degree, and have a successful career.
+Wolves to Rams provides advising, scholarships, stipends, workshops, mentorship, and paid research training.
+We want more FRCC students to:

-Being a member of the Wolves 2 Rams Community means:
+Being a member of the Wolves to Rams Community means:

 - Committing to transferring to CSU and earning a bachelor’s degree

 - Seeking Research Experiences

 There are two programs that fund FRCC students included in Wolves to Rams: The NSF Scholarship and the NIH Research Internship.
 You can find out more about each of these programs by clicking the links on the top ribbon.